denten-books/plain-text/4-sign.md

 the process of displacement in time and in space.
 When using the Mark III or similar tape-driven devices an operator could prepare tape today, process it tomorrow, derive the necessary calculations and transmit them the day after.
-The diffusion of the inscription from one medium to another, from one format into another in effect constitutes what we mean by the "processing" part of "word processing."
+The continual fissure of the inscription across surfaces, from one format into another in effect constitutes what we mean by the "processing" part of "word processing."
 Telegraphy forever entwined symbol and machine control.
 Magnetic storage further stretched the inscription across multiple recording surfaces, concealing it in the process.

 The potential incongruence between covert data storage and its apparent representation posed a problem in the decades preceding the advent of screen